na-na-hi/renget/archive/lcbguide.md

 Season 3 Settler Supplies | 5040 | 70 | 78.77 | 417.69 | 1.313 | 6.962

 ## Farming
+!!! warning Disclaimer 2
+    With the December 13 update, all Mirror Dungeons have been merged into one.
+The rewards are the same as MD2.
+There is currently no hard mode, but it will be re-added with the December 20 update.
+Sit tight, manager-nim.

 In Limbini Cimpini, each Sinner has their own Egoshard.
 Egoshards are the currency used to obtain Identities and E.G.Os from the Dispensary.
 This process is known as sharding, sharting, or "sparking" in regular gachafag terms.
 Egoshards are obtained when you get dupes of Identities, but Egoshards can also be farmed.
 Farming Egoshards is directly tied to the Battle Pass, which is leveled by doing missions and Mirror Dungeons.
 Leveling the Battle Pass past max level will give you Nominable Egoshard Crates, one of which will give you 1-3 Egoshards for a Sinner of your choice.
 If you don't own the Battle Pass you get 1 Nominable Egoshard Crate per level, and 3 if you do have it.
 This means that owning the Battle Pass will triple the Nominable Egoshard Crates you get.
 Below is a general guide on farming.

 **1. What is the best way to farm Egoshards?**
 You can farm as much as you want if you have the Enkephalin (energy) or Lunacy to spend on Enkephalin Modules.
 One Module is equivalent to 20 Enkephalin.
 The most efficient way to farm, in order from most to least important is:
-* Doing one MD2H (Mirror Dungeon 2 Hard Mode) a week
+* Doing one Mirror Dungeon Hard Mode (MDH) a week
-* Farming as much MD2 (Mirror Dungeon 2) as you want (optional but will net you lots of crates)
+* Farming as many Mirror Dungeons (MDs) as you want (optional but will net you lots of crates)
 * Collecting all Mirror Dungeon Weekly Bonuses
 * Doing your missions (daily, weekly, seasonal)

 You can do multiple Mirror Dungeons a day if you really want to, but be careful not to get burned out.
-Even just doing your weekly MD2H is enough, and more than two Mirror Dungeon runs a day is not necessary.
-Don't bother with farming MD1 if you haven't unlocked MD2 yet; just do your 3 weekly runs to grab your Weekly Bonuses until you have MD2 unlocked.
-Do not do more than one MD2H a week for farming purposes, because without the Weekly Bonus you get the same rewards as regular MD2.
+Even just doing your weekly MDH is enough, and more than two Mirror Dungeon runs a day is not necessary.
+Do not do more than one MDH a week for farming purposes, because without the Weekly Bonus you get the same rewards as regular MD.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 If you plan on doing daily Mirror Dungeon runs, and especially if you have the Battle Pass.
 You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-120 Battle Pass bonuses.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
 It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin, so it is best to do refills once you are closer to max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and farming a 000 is cheaper than a 10-roll: 1292 Lunacy for a 000.
-This isn't taking into account the 20-60 Egoshard Crates you get from the MD2H Weekly Bonus, which makes farming even faster.
+This isn't taking into account the 20-60 Egoshard Crates you get from the MDH Weekly Bonus, which makes farming even faster.
 Note that subsequent refills cost more Lunacy.

 In other words, yes, you really can farm every Identity and E.G.O in the game and forgo the gacha system entirely *if* you are dedicated enough.
 A lot of people skip every banner and save all their Lunacy for the Walpurgisnacht Extraction, and just shard everything else.